ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Abstract

 \section{Abstract}

 Offline reinforcement learning (RL) is a learning paradigm where an agent learns from a fixed dataset of experience.
 However, learning solely from a static dataset can limit the performance due to the lack of exploration.
 To overcome it, offline-to-online RL combines offline pre-training with online fine-tuning, which enables the agent to further refine its policy by interacting with the environment in real-time.
 Despite its benefits, existing offline-to-online RL methods suffer from performance degradation and slow improvement during the online phase.
-To tackle these challenges, we propose a novel framework called \textbf{E}nsemble-based \textbf{O}ffline-to-\textbf{O}nline (E2O) RL.
+To tackle these challenges, we propose a novel framework called \textbf{EN}semble-based \textbf{O}ffline-\textbf{T}o-\textbf{O}nline (ENOTO) RL.
 By increasing the number of Q-networks, we seamlessly bridge offline pre-training and online fine-tuning without degrading performance.
 Moreover, to expedite online performance enhancement, we appropriately loosen the pessimism of Q-value estimation and incorporate ensemble-based exploration mechanisms into our framework.
-Experimental results demonstrate that E2O can substantially improve the training stability, learning efficiency, and final performance of existing offline RL methods during online fine-tuning on a range of locomotion and navigation tasks, significantly outperforming existing offline-to-online RL methods.
+Experimental results demonstrate that ENOTO can substantially improve the training stability, learning efficiency, and final performance of existing offline RL methods during online fine-tuning on a range of locomotion and navigation tasks, significantly outperforming existing offline-to-online RL methods.